-- · Depress brake pedal fully and set parking brake. - Place attachment clutch in "DISENGAGED" position. - Turn ignition key to "STOP" and remove key. - Make sure the blades and all moving parts have completely stopped. - Disconnect spark plug wire from spark plug and place wire where it cannot come in contact with plug.
+- Depress brake pedal fully and set parking brake. - Place attachment clutch in "DISENGAGED" position. - · Shut engine off and lock the SmartSwitch Ignition. - Ensure the blades and all moving parts have completely stopped.

-TO REMOVE MOWER (See Fig. 25)
+TO REMOVE MOWER (See Fig. 31)

-- Place attachment clutch in "DISENGAGED" position. - Lower attachment lift lever to its lowest position. - Roll belt off engine pulley (M) and belt keepers (G). - Remove retainer spring (K), slide collar (L) off and push housing guide (P) out of bracket. - Remove clutch cable spring (Q) from idler arm (R). - Disconnect front link (E) from mower remove retainer spring and washer. - Go to either side of mower and disconnect mower suspension arm (A) from chassis pin (B) and rear lift link (C) from rear mower bracket (D) - remove retainer springs and washers.
+- Place attachment clutch in "DISENGAGED" position. - Lower attachment lift lever to its lowest position. - Remove mower belt from electric clutch pulley (M). - Disconnect front link (E) from mower remove retainer spring and washer. - Go to either side of mower and disconnect mower suspension arm (A) from chassis and rear lift link (C) from rear mower bracket (D) - remove retainer springs and washers. - Go to other side of mower and disconnect the suspension arm and rear lift link.